Delivering BTEC qualifications

 The Assessment Plan is prepared by the LIV with the cooperation of the team of teachers involved in delivery and assessment for the programme.
 It is required by the Standards Verifier (SV) at an early stage in delivery.
 This plan is designed to ensure you are clear in how you are planning to deliver the course.

-This is a good reason to contact your Standards Verifier early and to start the dialog about timing and formats of assessments.
-This relationship between centre and Standards Verifier is a supportive one, designed to help ensure smooth delivery.
+This is a good reason to contact your Standards Verifier early and to start the dialogue about timing and formats of assessments.
+This relationship between centre and Standards Verifier is a supportive one, designed to ensure smooth delivery.

-You can use our free assignment checking service (link) to help ensure that assignments which you have created enable learners to demonstrate appropriate evidence across the required criteria.
+You can use our free assignment checking service (link) to ensure that assignments you have created enable learners to demonstrate appropriate evidence across the required criteria.

 Following the teaching of subject content for a learning aim, found in the specification, the official assessment is scheduled.
-You can sometimes choose to cover multiple learning aims in one assessment if you choose.
-This is done when you as the centre believe that your learners are ready to complete the assessment activity.
+You can sometimes choose to cover multiple learning aims in one assessment.
+This is done when you, as the centre, believe that your learners are ready to complete the assessment activity.
 The assessment is formal and has a short time schedule (set by you).

 It is really important that learners know they need to hand in work by a particular date.
 It is good practice to perform mock assessment activities prior to using the formal Assignment Brief for the formal assessment

-The Internally Verifying of assessment must be done by another practitioner, it does not need to be the LIV or by a teacher with subject specialism (although this is preferable).
-The role that this Internal Verification performs is to verify that you as assessor have applied the assessment criteria judgements correctly and consistently.
-A record of this Internal Verification is essential.
-Every assessment does not need to be Internally Verified, but your centre should have a process of sampling so you're assured that the quality of the assessment is maintained.
+The internal verification of assessment must be done by another practitioner.
+It does not need to be the LIV or a teacher with subject specialism, though this is preferable.
+The purpose of this internal verification performs is to verify that you, as assessor, have applied the assessment criteria judgements correctly and consistently.
+A record of this internal verification is essential.
+Every assessment does not need to be internally verified but your centre should have a process of sampling, so you're assured that the quality of the assessment is maintained.
 We have standardisation materials to help you.

 There are clear guidleines as to when the Lead Internal Verifier can offer a student the opportunity to re-submit their evidence.
-These guidlines are detailed in the Guide to Internal Assessment - the guidelines do give considerable flexibility to the LIV to ensure that fairness and sensitivity prevails in giving all students the opportunity that they deserve.
+These guidlines are detailed in the Guide to Internal Assessment.
+The guidelines give considerable flexibility to the LIV to ensure that fairness and sensitivity prevails in giving all students the opportunities they deserve.

 Standards Verification is how we check you’re operating appropriate quality assurance across your BTEC programmes and maintaining national standards.
 If you see the term 'External examination' this refers to a specific type of standards verification used for our BTEC Level 4–7 (QCF) programmes and BTEC Level 3 and 4 Foundation Diplomas in Art and Design.

-Students are registered on a programme meaning that you as a centre intend to deliver the required units for the student to be successful.
-If any of the required units are externally assessed then there is a requirement that the centre 'Enter' the students for these units in the assessment window that you choose.
+Students are registered on a programme, meaning that you, as a centre, intend to deliver the required units for the student to be successful.
+If any of the required units are externally assessed, there is a requirement that the centre 'enter' the students for these units in the assessment window of your choosing.
 This will ensure you receive their external assessment papers.

 Many BTEC programmes require external assessment units to be part of the delivery.
-The form of these external assessments vary and can be written papers, tasks, including some on-screen and on-demand tests.
-It is really important that you gain a thorough understanding of the externally-assessed units in a BTEC programme and how to prepare students to be successful.
+The form of these external assessments vary and can be written papers and/or tasks, including some on-screen and on-demand tests.
+It is really important that you gain a thorough understanding of the externally assessed units in a BTEC programme and how to prepare students to be successful.

-There is an ICEA document which clarifies the overarching requirements for the different kinds of external assessment and for individual units or components these can be overridden by the unit or component specific Administrative Support Guide (ASG) which can be found under 'Course materials' on your qualification specification page.
+There is an ICEA document, which clarifies the overarching requirements of the different types of external assessment.
+For individual units or components, these can be overridden by the unit or component-specific Administrative Support Guide (ASG), which can be found under 'Course materials' on your qualification specification page.

-Before we can release results for vocational qualifications, we need information from you on how your learners have performed in internally assessed units that are claiming certification.
-We will ask you to provide grades that have been given to each of the internally assessed unit for each learner.
+Before we can release results for vocational qualifications, we need information from you about how your learners have performed in internally assessed units that are claiming certification.
+We will ask you to provide grades given to each of the internally assessed units for each learner.
 You’ll also need to tell us if you want us to issue an interim or final certificate.